-As at March 31, 2021, the Company's temporary differences (between carrying values and tax bases of assets and liabilities) were in a net deductible position.
-However, since the Company has not yet determined whether the deductible temporary differences are more-likely-than-not to be realized, no deferred tax asset was recognized (consistent with the prior period-end).
+As at June 30, 2021, the Company's temporary differences (between carrying values and tax bases of assets and liabilities) were in a net deductible position.
+However, since the Company has determined that the deductible temporary differences are not yet expected to be more-likely-than-not to be realized, no deferred tax asset was recognized (consistent with the prior period-end).
 As a result, the Company recorded a \$nil income tax expense.
-During the three months ended March 31, 2020, the Company recorded a deferred tax recovery of \$714,428 in order to reduce its deferred tax liability at the time.
+During Q2 2020, the Company recorded a deferred income tax expense of \$558,034 in order to reflect its deferred tax liability at the time.

-7. SUMMARY OF QUARTERLY RESULTS
+6. SUMMARY OF QUARTERLY RESULTS

 The following information is derived from the Company's Interim Financial Statements prepared in accordance with IFRS applicable to interim financial reporting including IAS 34 - Interim Financial Reporting.
 For quarterly periods other than those ended December 31, the information below should be read in conjunction with the Company's Interim Financial Statements for each of the past quarters.
-The Company's first interim statements as a reporting issuer were prepared for the period from January 10, 2019 to September 30, 2019, therefore periods before Q3 2019 are not presented.
+Consistent with the preparation and presentation of the financial statements, these unaudited quarterly results are presented in Canadian dollars, except per share information.